Adaptive Seeding for Gaussian Mixture Models: Abstract

 \section{Abstract}

-In this paper, we consider simple and fast approaches to initialize the Expectation-Maximization algorithm (EM) for multivariate Gaussian mixture models.
-We present new initialization methods based on the well-known $K$-means++ algorithm and the Gonzalez algorithm.
-These methods close the gap between simple uniform initialization techniques and complex methods, that have been specifically designed for Gaussian mixture models and depend on the right choice of hyperparameters.
-In our evaluation we compare our methods with a commonly used random initialization method, an approach based on agglomerative hierarchical clustering, and a known, plain adaption of the Gonzalez algorithm.
-Our results indicate that algorithms based on $K$-means++ outperform the other methods.
+We present new initialization methods for the expectation-maximization algorithm for multivariate Gaussian mixture models.
+Our methods are adaptions of the well-known $K$-means++ initialization and the Gonzalez algorithm.
+Thereby we aim to close the gap between simple random, e.g. uniform, and complex methods, that crucially depend on the right choice of hyperparameters.
+Our extensive experiments indicate the usefulness of our methods compared to common techniques and methods, which e.g. apply the original $K$-means++ and Gonzalez directly, with respect to artificial as well as real-world data sets.